TomaszWoloszyn983/shopping-list-application/README.md

 ## **2. User Stories:**

-### **Non-registered user**

-- As a non-registered user I would like to be able to create quick and simple shopping list.
+- As a user I would like to be able to create quick and simple shopping list.

-- As a non-registered user I would like to save my shopping list in a database so it will be accessible wherever I am.
+- As a user I would like to save my shopping list in a database so it will be accessible wherever I am.

-- As a non-registered user I would like to mark items as bought, so the bought items will be separated from items to buy.
+- As a user I would like to mark items as bought, so the bought items will be separated from items to buy.

-- As a non-registered user I would like to mark items as bought, so the bought items will be separated from items to buy.
+- As a user I would like to mark items as bought, so the bought items will be separated from items to buy.

-- As a non-registered user I would like to edit or delete items.
+- As a user I would like to edit or delete items.

-- As a non-registered user I would like to clear the list with one click after my shoppings are done, so I don't have to delete each item separately.
+- As a user I would like to clear the list with one click after my shoppings are done, so I don't have to delete each item separately.

-### **Registered user**
 - As a registered user I would like to be able to log in to get access to additional functions.

-- As a registered user I would like to be able to create more than just one list, so I can create separate lists for different occasions and different users.
+- As a user I would like to be able to create more than just one list, so I can create separate lists for different occasions and different users.

-- As a registered user I would like to add items to favourite so I can easier add them to my shopping list.
+- As a user I would like to add items to favourite so I can easier add them to my shopping list.

-- As a registered user I would like to be able to mark items as urgent so they can be highlighted on the list and easier spotted.
+- As a user I would like to be able to mark items as urgent so they can be highlighted on the list and easier spotted.

-- As a registered user I would like to be able to share my list with another users.
+- As a user I would like to be able to share my list with another users.

-- As a registered user I would like to be able to assign price to items so I can know the assumed price of all items on the list.
+- As a user I would like to be able to assign price to items so I can know the assumed price of all items on the list.

 - As a registered user I would like to be able to print the shopping list, so I can use the list when I have no mobile devices with me.